DPZero: Private Fine-Tuning of Language Models without Backpropagation: Acknowledgements

 \section{Acknowledgements}

-{ L.Z. gratefully acknowledges funding by the Max Planck ETH Center for Learning Systems (CLS).
+We are grateful to Gavin Brown and Divyansh Pareek for their insightful discussions regarding the proofs.
+We also thank Fanny Yang for proofreading of the paper.
+Additionally, we thank all anonymous reviewers for their valuable suggestions.
+L.Z. gratefully acknowledges funding by the Max Planck ETH Center for Learning Systems (CLS).
 This work does not relate to the current position of K.T. at Amazon.
 N.H. is supported by ETH research grant funded through ETH Zurich Foundations and Swiss National Science Foundation Project Funding No. 200021-207343.
 S.O. is supported in part by the National Science Foundation under grant no.~2019844, 2112471, and 2229876 supported in part by funds provided by the National Science Foundation, by the Department of Homeland Security, and by IBM.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or its federal agency and industry partners. }
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or its federal agency and industry partners.